-Executive Summary
+1. Executive Summary

-The Solvency II Delegated Regulation 1 establishes in Article 4(1) that insurance or reinsurance undertakings may use an external credit assessment for the calculation of the Solvency Capital Requirement in accordance with the standard formula only where it has been issued by an External Credit Assessment Institution (ECAI) or endorsed by an ECAI in accordance with the CRA Regulation2.
-According to Article 109a(1) of Solvency II3, the Implementing Regulation has to specify the allocation of relevant credit assessments of ECAIs to the credit quality steps set out in Article 3 of the Solvency II Delegated Regulation.
+The Solvency II Delegated Regulation establishes in Article 4(1) that insurance or reinsurance undertakings may use an external credit assessment for the calculation of the Solvency Capital Requirement in accordance with the standard formula only where it has been issued by an External Credit Assessment Institution (ECAI) or endorsed by an ECAI in accordance with the CRA Regulation.
+According to Article 109a(1) of Solvency II, the Implementing Regulation has to specify the allocation of relevant credit assessments of ECAIs to the credit quality steps set out in Article 3 of the Solvency II Delegated Regulation.
 The Implementing Regulation is based on the draft implementing technical standards (ITS) submitted by the Joint Committee (JC) of the European Supervisory Authorities (ESAs).

-According to Article 136(1) of the Capital Requirements Regulation ('CRR')4, 'mappings' should be specified for all ECAIs, which are defined in Article 4(98) of the CRR as Credit Rating Agencies (CRAs) registered or certified in accordance with the CRA Regulation or a central bank issuing credit ratings that are exempt from the application of CRA Regulation.
+According to Article 136(1) of the Capital Requirements Regulation ('CRR'), 'mappings' should be specified for all ECAIs, which are defined in Article 4(98) of the CRR as Credit Rating Agencies (CRAs) registered or certified in accordance with the CRA Regulation or a central bank issuing credit ratings that are exempt from the application of CRA Regulation.
 By way of Article 111(1)(n) of Solvency II, which stipulates cross-sectoral consistency with reference to the CRR, the same requirements apply within the scope of Solvency II.

-On 11 October 2016 the Commission adopted the Implementing Regulation (EU) 2016/1800 laying down implementing technical standards with regard to the allocation of credit assessments of external credit assessment institutions to an objective scale of credit quality steps in accordance with Directive 2009/138/EC (Solvency II) ('the Implementing Regulation')5.
-The Annex of the Implementing Regulation provided mapping tables for 26 ECAIs, which covered one central bank and all the CRAs registered or certified in accordance with the CRA Regulation at the time the ESAs started preparing the draft ITS.
+On 11 October 2016 the Commission adopted the Implementing Regulation (EU) 2016/1800 laying down implementing technical standards with regard to the allocation of credit assessments of external credit assessment institutions to an objective scale of credit quality steps in accordance with Directive 2009/138/EC (Solvency II) ('the Implementing Regulation') The Annex of the Implementing Regulation provided mapping tables for 26 ECAIs, which covered one central bank and all the CRAs registered or certified in accordance with the CRA Regulation at the time the ESAs started preparing the draft ITS.

-This Implementing Regulation was subsequently amended on 24 April 20186, to incorporate mappings for five new ECAIs, that had been registered or certified after the ESAs submitted the original draft ITS to the Commission, and to remove references to a de-registered ECAI, thereby providing in total mappings for 30 ECAIs.
-Further, a second amendment was adopted on 4 June 20207 to reflect a agencies (OJ L 302, 17.11.2009, p.
-1-33).
+The Implementing Regulation was subsequently amended on 24 April 2018, to incorporate mappings for five new ECAIs, that had been registered or certified after the ESAs submitted the original draft ITS to the Commission, and to remove references to a de-registered ECAI, thereby providing in total mappings for 30 ECAIs.
+Further, a second amendment was adopted on 4 June 2020 to reflect a monitoring exercise on the adequacy of existing mappings, which was based on objective quantitative and qualitative information collected since the original mappings were produced.

-1 Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive 2009/138/EC of the European Parliament and of the Council on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) (OJ L 12, 17.01.2015, p.
+&lt;sup>1 Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive 2009/138/EC of the European Parliament and of the Council on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) (OJ L 12, 17.01.2015, p.
 1-797).

-Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating of the business of Insurance and Reinsurance (Solvency II) (OJ L 335, 17.12.2009, p.
-1-155).
+Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating